sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 Whether created manually or through a policy, embeddings will be generated incrementally if [incremental updates](#incremental-embeddings) are enabled.

 > NOTE: Generating embeddings sends code snippets to a third-party language party provider.
-Make sure you review the [Cody usage and privacy notice](https://about.sourcegraph.com/terms/cody-notice).
 By enabling Cody, you agree to the [Cody Notice and Usage Policy](https://about.sourcegraph.com/terms/cody-notice).

 ### Excluding files from embeddings